poetmountain/PMValidation/README.md

 		^(NSNotification *notification) {
         PMValidationUnit *unit = (PMValidationUnit *)notification.object;

-				BOOL is_valid = unit.isValid;
-				if (!is_valid) {
+				if (!unit.isValid) {
 					NSDictionary *errors = [notification.userInfo valueForKey:@"errors"];
 				}
     }
 ];

+// validate the string
 [unit validateText:@"Velvet Underground"];
 ```

 That example only uses one validation type class, but you can add as many as you want to create very complex validation tests.
 Of course, power users may want to take advantage of the PMValidationRegexType class, which allows use of a regular expression as a validation test.
-For complex use cases this can be preferable -- PMValidationEmailType uses a regular expression internally -- but using more basic type classes together can provide greater readability.
+For complex use cases this can be preferable – PMValidationEmailType uses a regular expression internally – but using more basic type classes together can provide greater readability.
 YMMV.

 Validating static strings is cool, but let's hook up a PMValidationUnit to a UITextField so we can dynamically validate it as its text changes.
 While we could do this with just a PMValidationUnit, it's a bit easier to use PMValidationManager for this.